 We really appreciate how easy it is to complete the booking process.
 Everything is streamlined and involves limited paperwork with no unnecessary running around.
 If you don’t believe us, check out the simple step-by-step process!

 Browse the Available Inventory

-The only information you need to get started is a rental location and desired dates of travel.
-Select your starting city, beginning date, and return date to reveal a list of available rentals.
+The only information you need to get started is an rental location and desired dates of travel.
+Select your starting city, beginning date, and return date to reveal a list of available outdoorsy RV rentals.
 You can add additional filters, like price range or amenities, to further narrow your search.

 Bonus tip: You can choose to rent vehicles near state parks.
 Say you always wanted to visit Grand Canyon National Park, they have an overview of the park and a list of vehicles available in the area.

 When you submit payment, it will include a refundable security deposit.
-You also have the choice of what level of insurance coverage you’d like to purchase, trip protection, and even damage protection.
+You also have the choice of what level of insurance protection you’d like to purchase, trip protection, and even damage protection.

-You arrange all pick-ups and drop-offs with the owner via Outdoorsy.
+You arrange all pick-ups and drop-offs with the RV owner via Outdoorsy for RV rental.
 We’d suggest you download the app for a streamlined experience.
 Many owners provide flexible days and times.
-Some owners even deliver the RVs for an additional fee.
+Some RV owners even deliver the rentals for an additional fee.

 For the most part, Outdoorsy has a lot to offer RV renters.
 First and foremost, Outdoorsy works with more than 15,000 RV owners with a wide range of styles.

 You can find everything from an adorable candy apple red teardrop trailer to a luxurious 36-foot motorhome with more amenities than a hotel suite.
 If you’d like a vintage airstream or custom campervan for a long weekend, you can probably find it on Outdoorsy.